ZapSign/n8n-nodes-zapsign/README.md

 2. **Switch**: Route based on event type
 3. **Database**: Update document status
 4. **Email**: Send appropriate notifications

+## File Input Types for Document Creation

+The ZapSign node now supports multiple ways to provide files for document creation:

+### File Upload (Binary Data)
+- Use when you have a file uploaded through n8n's binary data system
+- Supports any file type that ZapSign accepts
+- Automatically detects filename and MIME type

+### Base64 Encoding
+- Use when you have file content as a base64 string
+- Requires specifying the filename and MIME type manually
+- Useful for files generated programmatically or stored as base64

+### Public URL
+- Use when the file is publicly accessible via a URL
+- Automatically downloads the file from the URL
+- Attempts to detect filename and MIME type from the URL
+- Supports common file formats: PDF, DOC, DOCX, XLS, XLSX, PPT, PPTX, TXT, RTF, images (JPG, PNG, GIF, BMP, TIFF), HTML, XML, JSON

 ## Authentication Methods